GSA/digitalgov.gov/content/posts/2016-03-30-the-data-briefing-an-interview-with-usajobs-on-new-changes-to-their-data-services.md

 “We leverage the Innovation Lab at OPM to facilitate human-centered design research, design architecture and Web design to create new visualization tools that are being utilized in the Agency Talent Portal.
 They have helped us to gain a deeper understanding of the needs of our users and have supported a more holistic approach to Web design that allows USAJOBS to more accurately represent and meet those needs.”

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/03/250-x-824-USAJobsgov-mobile-website-on-Android-smartphone.jpg" alt="Screen capture of the mobile version of the U.S.A.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/03/250-x-824-USAJobsgov-mobile-website-on-Android-smartphone.jpg" alt="Screen capture of the mobile version of the U.S.A.
 Jobs website homepage on an Android smartphone." %}

 ## 4. Any plans to update the USAJOBS mobile app?